 It seems kind of contradictory to be writing a post about buying more things in order to produce less waste.

-There are so many ‘zero waste products’ on the market right now that it’s impossible to work out which ones will actually help you to produce less waste.
+There are so many ‘zero waste products’ on the market right now that it’s impossible to work out which ones will actually help you to become zero waste.

 What zero waste products do I need?

-So please don’t think you need to order them all on Amazon (affiliate links by the way!) in order to join the Zero Waste Club.
+So please don’t think you need to order them all on Amazon (affiliate links) in order to join the Zero Waste Club.

-If you’ve already amassed 237 cotton totes over the years then don’t buy another because it has a cute design on it!
-But, of course I’m pointing out the obvious there…just incase 😂
+If like most people you’ve already amassed 237 free cotton totes from events over the years don’t buy another because it has a cute design on it! 😂

 ZERO WASTE PRODUCTS YOU NEED (maybe!)